Check the duration of cover - your policy must cover you for the entire trip. If you extend, you must update your policy whilst abroad.

 What gadgets won’t be covered under standard backpacker travel insurance?

 Depending on the provider, some will allow you to insure a certain number of gadgets under a standard policy or will pay up to a certain amount should you lose or break items.
-However, if you have any expensive tech, you might want to include an add-on which gives you additional cover.
+However, if you have any expensive tech, you might want to include an add-on that gives you additional cover.

 If you don’t get appropriate vaccinations for your travel destinations and become unwell, are you covered for medical treatment?